Reed-CompBio/spras/docker-wrappers/Cytoscape/README.md

 It was originally derived from the [`docker-cytoscape-desktop/py4cytoscape `](https://github.com/cytoscape/docker-cytoscape-desktop/blob/173ab46b4b5e5c148113ad0c9960a6af3fc50432/py4cytoscape/Dockerfile) image.

+Thank you to Scooter Morris for help debugging problems running Cytoscape in Singularity.

 ## Building the Docker image

 To create the Docker image run: